 Our Top Pick – Rockville dB55 Amplifier

-When it comes to overall functions and power output, the Rockville dB55 takes the cake among other best 5 channel amps.
-This 5-channel amplifier produces a whopping 4000 watts of peak power, with 320 watts for each of the four channels and 1200 watts for the subwoofer.
+When it comes to overall functions and power output, the Rockville dB55 takes the cake among our list of best 5 channel amps.
+This 5-channel amplifier produces a whopping 4000 watts of peak power, with 320 watts for each of the four channels (320 w x 4) and 1200 watts for the subwoofer.
 Without a doubt, that is some serious power for people who like things loud.
 Check your best options for under seat subwoofers here now.

-Despite its remarkable maximum power, the Rockville dB55 amp delivers distortion-free sound even at full volume.
-Depth, clarity, balance, and a good thumping bass are all attributes that can be heard from the audio quality provided by this amplifier.
+Despite its great max power, the Rockville dB55 amp delivers distortion-free sound even at full volume.
+Depth, clarity, balance, and great punch of bass are all attributes that can be heard from the audio quality provided by this amplifier.

-Protection measures are also in place to keep this amp functioning well for many years.
+You also get protection measures to keep this amp functioning well for many years.

 Overall, the Rockville dB55 5-channel amplifier is a highly competitive top performer that delivers excellent sound, amazing power, and great functions.
 For that, it definitely deserves its spot as our top pick for 5-channel amps.